DataTalksClub/machine-learning-zoomcamp/10-kubernetes/README.md

 is why we recorded a workshop that updates this module.
 You will find the materials in the [workshop/](workshop/) folder

 You don't need to watch any of the module videos.
-But you can lessons 10.5 and 10.8 useful.
+But lessons 10.5 and 10.8 may still be useful.

 - 10.1 [Overview](01-overview.md)